L0ganTheLegend/c-polite/README.md

 # c-polite
-A more polite language, relying on saying please and thank you to the computer.
+A more polite language, relying on saying please and thank you to the computer

 Use ./please_run -h for more info.

 Write C Polite commands in a .cpol file

-cpol commands:
+# cpol commands:

 please - Asks the computer nicely to do a command (required)